 8. The Maximoff twins: Quicksilver and Scarlet Witch

 Well, I am sure all the people who dream of having Quick Silver’s power have conceived more ways of using it than Hollywood could fathom.
 It might be the costs of the special effects required or the fact that, in the little time Quicksilver appeared in X-Men Days of Future Past, he might have stolen the show.
 If there are only so many ways you can make a character go fast, there is actually many more ways that the action can help beyond speed, just a question of imagination.
 In addition, a little insight into the relationship with his sibling, the origin of his story, the circumstances in which his supposed father Magneto met and left his mother, are as many missing bits to relating to his character.
 At least it would settle once and for all how their powers were acquired, and why on earth all these superheroes keep on having children whose superpowers have nothing to do with that of their parents.
 Wait, I just realised the Avengers killed off Quick Silver!
 Oh Hollywood!
 Well there is always the “you-thought-I-was-dead surprise-I’m-not ” getaway (or dead-or-am-I, in short) so there is “hope”.
 Hmm.
-Still not sure there will be much left to explore: The incredibles’ Dash, X-Men’s version and DC Comics’ Flash might have dried the superficial well of its capacities and so there will be a need for Hollywood to properly think beyond the obvious and maybe stop killing off characters in lackadaisical manner to make up for lack of inspiration.
+Still not sure there will be much left to explore: The incredibles’ Dash, X-Men’s version and DC Comics’ Flash might have dried up the superficial well of its capacities and so there will be a need for Hollywood to properly think beyond the obvious and maybe stop killing off characters in lackadaisical manner to make up for lack of inspiration.

 Scarlet Witch, Quicksilver’s twin sister must now appear on this list as the film studios have wasted the benefit of the doubt we have been giving them.
 Although they have been indeed developing her character slowly but steadily and the promise of more was hinted with Captain America Civil War and will surely continue beyond that, it was clear that a lot was amiss.
-First of all, it is important to mention how far from the full powers of Scarlet Witch the Franchise still is at the moment, a mutant deemed to be one of the most powerful of them all and with a complex story by far worth its own individual movie.
+First of all, it is important to mention how far from the full powers of Scarlet Witch the Franchise still is at the moment, a mutant deemed to be one of the most powerful of them all and with a complex story by far worth its own individual movie1.
 The scenarists are not necessarily sure what her powers are, showing them as affecting or manipulating the human mind and then having her effecting robots.
 However, that is only what they appear to be.
 The “Witch” in her name is not there by accident: her power source is mystical.
 It allows her to disrupt or alter reality within her field of vision.
 The Avengers’ portrayal therefore sees this reformed villain creating so-called hex-spheres, displayed as red clouds emanating from her hands that disturb molecular fields around her and her targets.
 She uses them to destroy organic and other structures and deflect attacks.
 Later on, with a better training in the sorcery that powers her ability, she grows to manipulate reality to create elements in it that did not exist.
-What a use that would have had in helpng in Infinity war!
+What a use that would have greatly helped in Infinity war!
 Her connection with elements of reality would have surely made her the perfect Avenger to feel any shift in reality, to cite the least of her uses.